bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

 # TODO: high priority
-* Make puzzle pages smarter, only do did mount on load
-    * Test in staged build
 * Puzzles by day of week
 * Puzzle test page counter to make it more organised